timhtheos/accounting/README.md

 ## What is it so far?

-[/] You can list and add accounts.
+- [x] You can list and add accounts.

 ![](https://www.evernote.com/l/AmIg1KbluyVNCrHQyJyWIbovHaFPveT2aXEB/image.png)